Muthupet

-Muthupettai is a town in the Thiruvarur district in the Indian state of Tamil Nadu.
+Muthupet is a panchayat town and taluk in the Thiruvarur district in the Indian state of Tamil Nadu.
 It is also known as Pearlpet.
 Muthupet comes under the Thiruthuraipoondi assembly constituency which elects a member to the Tamil Nadu Legislative Assembly every five years.
 The current member of the legislative assembly (MLA) is Marimuthu of the Communist Party of India, a part of the Nagapattinam (Lok Sabha constituency), which elects its member of parliament (MP) every five years.
 The Muthupet city in-town panchayat was constituted in 1962.
 The town comes under the administrative territory of the Thiruvarur District.
-It extends over an area of 12.80 km2.
+It extends over an area of 11.80 km2.

 Geography

-Muthupet is a town in the Tiruvarur District.
+Muthupet is a panchayat town and taluk in the Tiruvarur District.
 It is located between Thiruthuraipoondi and Pattukkotai, and around 360 km from Chennai.
-The town lies adjacent to the Bay of Bengal and is in the southernmost part of the Cauvery delta.
+The town lies adjacent to the Bay of Bengal and is in the southernmost part of the Kaveri Delta.
 Muthupet is bordered by the Korayar and Bamaniyar rivers to the east and west respectively.
 The rivers Koriayar and Pamaniyar join near Muthupet, where a lagoon lies that is rich in fish.

 Muthupet is a prominent location for fishing, pearl hunting, and bird hunting.
 Fishing industries are also prominent and produce finfish (koduva), shrimp and crab.
 A natural mangrove forest, Alayathi Kadu, is one of the largest of its kind in India.

 In the early hours of 16 November 2018, Muthupet was heavily affected by Cyclone Gaja.
 Wind speed reached up to 140-160 kmph in Muthupet, devastating hundreds of huts and thousands of trees.
 Many houses were destroyed during the cyclone.
 As a result of over 500 electric poles and over 20 transformers falling down, Muthupet did not regain its power supply until 20 days after Cyclone Gaja struck.